Many existing and former members of the NHS workforce can be involved in the delivery of the COVID-19 vaccination programme:

 Read our guidance on retired doctors returning to work

 Paid roles for non-NHS staff

-NHS Professionals – the flexible workforce provider for the NHS – are leading on recruiting and training people for the new vaccinator roles.
-This will be across the different COVID-19 vaccination services that will be set up over the coming months.
+NHS Professionals – the flexible workforce provider for the NHS in England – is leading on recruiting and training people for the three new vaccinator roles.
+This will be across the different COVID-19 vaccination services that have been or are being set up over the coming months.

 The BMA medical students committee has issued guidance on medical students volunteering for COVID-19 services.

 Medical students should be appropriately remunerated for the work that they carry out.
 Terms should include relevant risk assessments and safety guarantees.
 They should be arranged in the same way that any existing healthcare assistant roles or other agenda for change roles are currently offered to medical students during the pandemic.

 Any roles should be available to students on an opt-in basis and avoid any adverse impact on their education.
 Students should not take on any vaccine-related role if they are already on placement or have other ongoing educational priorities.